Jim Fusilli: Audiobooks

 Prior to its acquisition by Amazon, Audible had acquired Narrows Gate, which it published as its first mainstream literary novel.
 Amazon Publishing issued the paperback original version of Narrows Gate.
 Narrows Gate was nominated for the Sue Feder Historical Mystery Award in 2012.
 Its sequel, The Mayor of Polk Street, was published as an Audible Original in 2019 and by Open Road Media in 2022.
 Actor and film director Edoardo Ballerini narrated Narrows Gate and The Mayor of Polk Street.

 Young adult

 Fusilli's novel for young adults, Marley Z and the Bloodstained Violin, was published by Dutton Juvenile in 2008.

 Short stories

 Fusilli's short stories have appeared in magazines including Alfred Hitchcock’s Mystery Magazine, and anthologies edited by Lee Child, Dennis Lehane, Laura Lippman, George Pelecanos and others.
 He edited and contributed to the anthologies The Chopin Manuscript, The Copper Bracelet and Crime Plus Music: Twenty Stories of Music-Themed Noir.
-His short story Chellini’s Solution was included in an edition of the Best American Mystery Stories and his Digby, Attorney at Law was nominated for the Edgar and Macavity awards in 2010, presented by the Mystery Writers of America and Mystery Readers International, respectively.
+His anthology Brutal & Strange: Stories Based on the Songs of Elvis Costello, featuring Mark Billingham, Peter Blauner, Meg Gardiner, Catriona McPherson, George Pelecanos, Gary Phillips and others, was published by Down & Out Books in December 2023.
+His short story "Chellini’s Solution" was included in an edition of the Best American Mystery Stories and his "Digby, Attorney at Law" was nominated for the Edgar and Macavity awards in 2010, presented by the Mystery Writers of America and Mystery Readers International, respectively.